Expense - What is an expense?

 Adding expenses in Debitoor

 In Debitoor, we’ve made it simple to register and view your expenses.
-Add an expenses from anywhere, at any time by using our iPhone or Android mobile app.
+Add an expenses from anywhere, at any time by using the Debitoor iPhone app or Debitoor Android app.
 All it takes is to snap a photo and our OCR (Optical Character Recognition) reads the date and amount data so you need only add a few details to save it to your account.

 Our useful expense graphs on your home dashboard as well as under expenses, provide you with a visual overview of your expenses for certain periods.
 Additionally, you also have the option of viewing financial reports for your business, all with just a click.